Why Alcohol and Substance Abuse Do Not Remove Fear

 9. Treatment delays: Learning how to deal with your situation is the best way of managing your addictions.
 A variety of treatment programs for substance use disorder are available on an inpatient or outpatient basis.
 Programs are usually based on the type of substance the person is using.

-Why Drinking After Stress Can Make Anxiety Worse
+Why Can Drinking After Stress Make Anxiety Worse?

 After a stressful day, you might feel tempted to drink or use substances.
 Notice this urge without judgment and take a few deep, grounding breaths.